 Holladay Healthcare Center is in the large metropolitan area of Salt Lake City, Utah.
 Featuring an overall score of A-, this is without a doubt a very strong nursing home.
 Despite Salt Lake City having 26 nursing homes to select from, this facility jumped off the page as a superb option.
-The best aspect of this facility's strong report card is its inspection reports.
-Inspection grades are discussed in the next paragraph
+If you look further down this page, you can see this facility's category scores, which are also impressive.

 Holladay Healthcare Center

 Get pricing and details on Salt Lake City senior living options.Get Pricing

 - Has Resident Council

 - No Family Council